uhermjakob/utoken/README.md

 ### Why is tokenization hard?
 Tokenization is more then just splitting a sentence along spaces, as a lot of punctuation such as commas and periods are attached to adjacent words.
-But we can't just blindly split off commas and periods, as this would break numbers such as 12,345.60, abbreviations such as Mr. or URLs such as www.usc.edu
+But we can't just blindly split off commas and periods, as this would break numbers such as `12,345.60`, abbreviations such as `Mr.` or URLs such as `www.usc.edu`.

 * There are many special types of entities that need to be preserved in tokenization, e.g.
   * XML tags: ```<a href="http://www.hollywoodbowl.com">```